 Christmas is one of my favourite times of year.
 A great way for small children to learn about Christmas is to have a wide variety of activities.
 My eldest son is non-verbal so we use the Picture Exchange Communication System (PECS).
 He also relies on visual aids to support his understanding.
-Routine is important for him so I like to stick to our usual activities but give them a Christmas twist.
+I like to stick to our usual activities (routine is important for my kids) but give them a Christmas twist.
 Here are my favourite Christmas activities.

 I picked up a Christmas biscuit decorating set from the supermarket and my eldest loved it (see the results below).
 We also had a decorate your own Christmas biscuit stall at my son’s school fayre which was very popular.

 Music is a really fun activity for children.
 We have a music bag full of instruments and nursery rhyme visuals.
 At Christmas time I replace the visuals with Christmas songs.
 The poster below is for the Twelve days of Christmas.

 I have made visual cards for some Christmas songs: